Dana Rosemary Scallon: 2011 presidential campaign

 During a debate on Prime Time (RTÉ) on 12 October, Scallon read out a prepared statement towards the end of the debate, announcing that a "malicious" and "false" accusation had been made against her and her family in the United States and, while refusing to divulge any details, she said she would leave "no stone unturned" in her mission to track down the person or organisation responsible.
 The incident was described as "bizarre" by some media.
 It later transpired that the statement referred to her brother, John Brown, who had been accused in 2008, in the course of litigation in the US among family members, of having sexually abused his niece.
 He denied the allegation.
 Brown was arrested by London police in June 2012, following a complaint against him made in October 2011.
 In May 2013, he was charged with three counts of indecent assault on two girls aged under 16.

 John Brown was found not guilty and unanimously cleared on all charges on 25 July 2014.
-Marian Finnucan of RTÉ said he was falsely accused Brown has since taken legal action against his accusers and a journalist and newspaper.
+Marian Finnucan of RTÉ said he was falsely accused.
+Brown has since taken legal action against his accusers and a journalist and newspaper.
 Brown has since won successful libel and defamation actions against a number of newspapers including the Irish Independent and Sunday World newspapers who published false and defamatory stories.

 Voting took place on 27 October and the fourth and final count was completed two days later.
 Scallon received 51,220 votes (2.9%) and came sixth to Labour's Michael D. Higgins.

 Personal life

 On 5 October 1978 she married hotelier Damien Scallon at St Eugene's Cathedral in Derry, where her parents were married.
 The couple first met in 1970 at his Ardmore Hotel in Newry, where a reception took place following a "Dana Place" street-naming ceremony in nearby Hilltown, to honour her recent Eurovision success.
-After a three-week honeymoon in Grenada the newlyweds set up home in Rostrevor, County Down.
-They have four children.

 As of 2011, the Scallons were living in Claregalway, County Galway.